magento/merchdocs/src/sales/order-ship.md

       - Set **Carrier** to “Custom Value”, enter a **Title** for the custom carrier, and enter the tracking **Number**.

+      - To view tracking information see: **To track the shipment** item below.

 1. To make a partial shipment, scroll down to the Items to Ship section, and enter the **Qty to Ship** for each item.

 1. To notify customers by email of the shipment, do the following: